Apostolos-Delis/Notes/cs_classes/cs_131-programming_languages/midterm_review.md

         takes in an int and then that gives a function that takes in another int
     * Advantages is no tuples, and we get to specialize functions for particular initial parameters

+### Chapter 14 - Dynamic Memory Allocation

+* Lots of things like objects and activation records require memory at runtime
+* Language systems provide a runtime hidden memory management
+* Declaring An Array
+    * A Java array declaration:

+        ```java
+        int[] = null
+        ```
+    * Array types are reference types - an array is really an object
+    * Right now, we essentially declared an integer pointer, which can point to an int array
+* Creating an Array:

+    ```java
+    int[] a = new int[100];
+    ```
+* Stack of activation Records
+    * For almost all languages, activation records must be allocated dynamically
+    * These are statically allocated variables, that are pushed onto the stack and then freed after they are done
+    * For the stack, the order of variables must be constant and known, what happens if allocations and deallocations happen out of order
+* The Heap Problem and First Fit
+    * A heap is a pool of blocks of memory, with an interface for unordered runtime memory allocation and deallocation
+    * First fit is a linked list of free blocks, to allocate, can just search free list for first adequate block, and allocate however much memory is needed, returning the rest to the rest of the heap
+* Quick Lists
+    * Small blocks tend to be allocated and deallocated much more frequently, so a common optimization is to keep separate free lists for popular block sizes, so here blocks are one constant size
+* Fragmentation
+    * Note the heap may have a problem of fragmentation where there are a lot of small unused pieces of memory.
+* Current Heap Links
+    * A current heap link is a memory location where a value is stored that the running program will use as a heap address
+* Heap Compaction
+    * Manager can move allocated blocks to new locations and update all links on that block
+    * So it can get rid of fragmentation by moving all the allocated blocks to one end
+* Garbage Collection Approaches
+    * **Mark and Sweep**
+        * Uses current heap links in a 2 stage process
+        * Mark - find the live link heaps and mark all the heap blocks linked to them
+        * Sweep - make a pass over the heap and return unmarked blocks to the free pool
+    * **Copying**
+        * A copying collector divides memory in half, and uses only one half at a time
+        * When one half becomes full, find live heap links, and copy live blocks to the other half
+    * **Reference Counting**
+        * Each block has a counter of heap links to it
+        * When counter goes to zero, block is garbage and can be freed
+        * Has a problem with cycles of garbage, and in general performance since the overhead is high
+* Garbage collection
+    * Generational Collection
+        * Have generational counters that divide blocks according to age
+        * Garbage collect in the younger generations more often
+    * Incremental Collection
+        * Collect garbage a little at a time
+        * Avoid having spikes in overhead caused by the mark and sweep operations

+### Chapter 15 - A Second Look at Java

+* Interfaces
+    * A method prototype just gives the method name and type—no method body
+    * An interface is just a collection of method prototypes

+        ```java
+        public interface Drawable {
+            void show(int xPos, int yPos);
+            void hide();
+        }
+        ```
+* Implementing Interfaces
+    * A class can declare that it implements a particular interface
+    * Then it must have public functions that match the interface
+* Benefits of an Interface
+    * Interface can be implemented by many classes
+    * Interface leads to use of polymorphism
+* Polymorphism
+    * One class can be derived from another, using the keyword `extends`
+    * Classes that are derived inherit all the parent methods and fields
+* Inheritance Chains
+    * All classes but one are derived from some class
+    * If you do not give an `extends` clause, Java supplies one: `extends` Object
+    * Object is the root class
+* The Object Class
+    * All classes inherit methods from object like:
+        * toString, for converting to a String
+        * equals, for comparing with other objects
+        * hashcode, for computing an int hash code
+* Extending And Implementing
+    * Classes can use `extends` and `implements` togethe
+    * For every class, Java keeps track of what interfaces it implements, the methods it has to define, the methods defined for it, and the fields defined for it
+    * An `implements` affects the first two, but an `extends` affects all four of those options
+* Abstract Classes
+    * Classes can get out of implementing all their methods by making them abstract classes
+    * An abstract class is used only as a base class, no objects for that class will be created
+* Collision Problem and Diamond Problem
+    * When you have multiple classes you inherit from, might have conflicts when two parent classes have a method with the same name
+    * A language that supports multiple inheritance must have mechanisms for handling these problems
+    * Java designers that this additional power was not worth the language complexity
+* Generics
+    * Weakensses are no compile-type type checking on element types and primitives must be stored in their corresponding object type first, so `int` would actually be `Integer`
+    * You can now use generics with the distinct angle bracket notation

+        ```java
+        interface Worklist<T> {
+            void add(T item); booleanhasMore();
+            T remove();
+        }

+        Worklist<String> w;
+        ...
+        w.add("Hello");
+        String s = w.remove();
+        ```
+* Using Generic Classes

+    ```java
+    Stack<String> s1 = new Stack<String>();
+    Stack<Integer> s2 = new Stack<Integer>();
+    s1.add("hello");
+    String s = s1.remove();
+    s2.add(1);
+    inti = s2.remove();
+    ```
+    * Notice the coercions: `int` to `Integer`